NicolaSansom/Javascript30/12 - Key Sequence Detection/README.md

 ## Negative array.slice()

-After all of the key a user presses is being sorted in an array we aim to to get rid of an that are longer then the length of the secret code.
-So for example if the code was 5 keys were would only want to store if keys.
-In this situation we also  need to count from the back  To do this we use a negative splice.
+All of the keys a user presses are being sorted in an array we do not want to store more values then the length of the secret code.
+So for example if the code was 5 keys we would only want to store 5 values in the array.
+In this situation we also  need to count from the back.
+To do this we use a negative splice.

 `pressed.splice(-secretCode.length  - 1, pressed.length - secretCode.length);`